'Life Beyond' - Prison Education

 The project began in 2016 with a series of visits to prisons in Scotland including HMP Shotts, Edinburgh, Glenochil and Lowmoss.

-The programme uses astrobiology and space sciences to involve the prison population in the design of settlements beyond the Earth.
+The programme involves the prison population in the design of settlements beyond the Earth.
 Beyond merely learning new information, they form groups and design stations for the settlement of other planetary bodies.